Middle-grade illustrated fiction

 Sample illustration 3

+The creature sighed and took a deep breath.
 “Me lag-a... lag... morpa –” she began sputtering like a car engine that won't start, “lagmora... no, um, lagalaga... gammalorp... no... lammagorm... no, that not it...”

 Earnest was looking really alarmed now, ready to run into his hidey-hole and take deep breaths.
 “You ok?
 Medical emergency?” he asked.